 The Village Treasurer functions as the chief fiscal officer as provided in Section 2.00 of the Local Finance Law; in this role, the Village Treasurer is responsible for the Village's accounting and financial reporting activities.
-The Mayor is the Village's budget officer and prepares the annual tentative budget for submission to the Board of Trustees.
+In addition, the Treasurer is also the Village's budget officer and prepares the annual tentative budget for submission to the Board of Trustees.
 Budgetary control during the year is the responsibility of the Village Treasurer.
 Pursuant to Section 30.00 of the Local Finance Law, the Village Treasurer has been authorized to issue or renew certain specific types of notes.
 As required by law, the Village Treasurer must execute an authorizing certificate which then becomes a matter of public record.